 - When the attack finishes, at the top of the dialog, click "Columns" and select the "Response received" and "Response completed" options.
 These two columns are now displayed in the results table.

 - Notice that one of the response times was significantly longer than the others.
-Repeat this request a few times to make sure it consistently takes longer, then take note of this username.
+Repeat this request a few times to make sure it consistently takes longer, then make a note of this username.